tfausak/rattletrap/README.markdown

 ## Install

+Get Rattletrap by downloading and unpacking [the latest release][] for your platform.

-Rattletrap does not yet offer compiled binaries for download.
-To install it, first install [Stack][].
-Then download or clone this repository and run `stack --install-ghc install`.
+To build Rattletrap from source, install [Stack][].
+Then download this repository and run `stack --install-ghc install`.

+## Replays

+Rocket League saves your replays in a folder that depends on your operating system.

+- Windows: `%UserProfile%\Documents\My Games\Rocket League\TAGame\Demos`
+- macOS: `$HOME/Library/Application Support/Rocket League/TAGame/Demos`
+- Linux: `$HOME/.local/share/Rocket League/TAGame/Demos`

 ## Parse